climate-resource/cmip7-experiment-description-scratch/docs/experiment_overviews/historical.md

 <!--- TODO: auto-generate this header -->
-# piControl
+# historical

 <!--- TODO: pull this from some common machine-readable file -->
-Short description: Simulation of the climate before large-scale industrialisation.
+Short description: Simulation of the recent past from 1 Jan 1850 to 31 Dec 2021.

 <!--- TODO: pull this from some common machine-readable file -->
-Long description: Simulation of the climate before large-scale industrialisation.
+Long description: Simulation of the recent past from 1 Jan 1850 to 31 Dec 2021.
 More text would go here.
 If pulling from machine-readable then this can only be text.
 More fancy stuff would have to be in here directly.